Schizotypal Personality Disorder Test (SPDT)

 Once the test has been scored and interpreted, use the results to inform the client's overall clinical assessment and treatment plan.
 The SPDT can help identify the specific symptoms and areas of concern, allowing healthcare practitioners to develop a more targeted and effective treatment approach.
 This may involve psychotherapy, medication management, or a combination of both, depending on the patient's individual needs.

-Schizotypal Personality Disorder Test example (sample)
+Benefits of taking a Schizotypal Personality Disorder Test

 How is Schizotypal Personality Disorder diagnosed by a mental health professional?